docsmatter/docsmatter.org-obsolete/content/post/git-main-concepts.md

 thumbnail = "images/blog/git/git-logo.png"
 +++

-> This post introduces the basic operations you perform when working with Git: initializing a Git repository, adding a new file to it, staging and committing your changes to the repository.
+> This post introduces the basic operations you usually perform when working with Git: initializing a Git repository, adding a new file to it, staging the file, and committing your changes to your local repository.

-The diagram below demonstrates the basic Git workflow.

-The main steps you usually perform when working with Git are listed below.
-To learn more about a particular step, click on the corresponding link:
+Listed below are the main steps you usually perform when working with Git:

 1. You [create a new file](#creating-file) or modify an existing one in the Git working directory.

-2. You add the new / modified file to the Git staging area.
-The staging area is where you prepare your files for committing to the repository.
+2. You [add the new or modified file](#staging-file) to the Git staging area.
+The staging area is where you prepare your files for committing to the local repository.

-3. You commit the new / modified file to the Git local repository.
-By performing a commit to the local repository, you save the current state of your files.
+3. You [commit the new / modified file](#committing-file) to the Git local repository.
+By performing a commit to your local repository, you save the current state of your files.

-4. You push your local changes to a remote repository.
-It can be GitHub, GitLab, BitBucket, or another Git-specific repository.
+4. You [push your local changes](#pushing-changes) to a remote repository.
+For example, this can be a GitHub, GitLab, or BitBucket repository.

 ## Checking prerequisites